-- a.
-Provide HEP filters for heavy equipment equipped with factory enclosed cabs capable of accepting the filters.
-Cause contractors utilizing applicable heavy equipment to furnish proof of worker training on proper use of applicable heavy equipment cabs, such as turning on air conditioning prior to using the equipment. - b.
-Provide communication methods, such as two-way radios, for use in enclosed cabs. - c.
-Require National Institute for Occupational Safety and Health (NIOSH)-approved half-face respirators equipped with minimum N-95 protection factor for use during worker collocation with surface disturbance activities, as required per the hazard assessment process. - d.
-Cause employees to be medically evaluated, fit-tested, and properly trained on the use of the respirators, and implement a full respiratory protection program in accordance with the applicable Cal/OSHA Respiratory Protection Standard (8 CCR 5144). - e.
-Provide separate, clean eating areas with hand-washing facilities. - f.
-Install equipment inspection stations at each construction equipment access/egress point.
-Examine construction vehicles and equipment for excess soil material and clean, as necessary, before equipment is moved off-site. - g.
-Train workers to recognize the symptoms of Valley Fever, and to promptly report suspected symptoms of work-related Valley Fever to a supervisor. - h.
-Work with a medical professional to develop a protocol to medically evaluate employees who develop symptoms of Valley Fever.
+- Provide HEP-filters for heavy equipment equipped with factory enclosed cabs capable of accepting the filters.
+Cause contractors utilizing applicable heavy equipment to furnish proof of worker training on proper use of applicable heavy equipment cabs, such as turning on air conditioning prior to using the equipment. - Provide communication methods, such as two-way radios, for use in enclosed cabs. - Require National Institute for Occupational Safety and Health (NIOSH)-approved halfface respirators equipped with minimum N-95 protection factor for use during worker collocation with surface disturbance activities, as required per the hazard assessment process.

-Work with a medical professional, in consultation with the Los Angeles County Public Health, to develop an educational handout for on-site workers and surrounding residents within three miles of the project site, and include the following information on Valley Fever: what are the potential sources/ causes, what are the common symptoms, what are the options or remedies available should someone be experiencing these symptoms, and where testing for exposure is available.
-Prior to construction permit issuance, this handout shall have been created by the project operator and reviewed by the Community
+- Cause employees to be medically evaluated, fit-tested, and properly trained on the use of the respirators, and implement a full respiratory protection program in accordance with the applicable Cal/OSHA Respiratory Protection Standard (8 CCR 5144). - Provide separate, clean eating areas with hand-washing facilities. - Install equipment inspection stations at each construction equipment access/egress point.
+Examine construction vehicles and equipment for excess soil material and clean, as necessary, before equipment is moved off-site. - Train workers to recognize the symptoms of Valley Fever, and to promptly report suspected symptoms of work-related Valley Fever to a supervisor. - Work with a medical professional to develop a protocol to medically evaluate employees who develop symptoms of Valley Fever. - Work with a medical professional, in consultation with the Los Angeles County Public Health Department, to develop an educational handout for on-site workers and surrounding residents within three miles of the project site, and include the following information on Valley Fever: what are the potential sources/ causes, what are the common symptoms, what are the options or remedies available should someone be experiencing these symptoms, and where testing for exposure is available.
+Prior to construction permit issuance, this handout shall have been created by the project operator and reviewed by the project operator and reviewed by the Community Development Director.

-Development Director.
 No less than 30 days prior to any work commencing, this handout shall be mailed to all existing residences within a specified radius of the project boundaries as determined by the Community Development Director.
-The radius shall not exceed three miles and is dependent upon the location of the project site.

-- a.
-When possible, position workers upwind or crosswind when digging a trench or performing other soil-disturbing tasks. - b.
-Prohibit smoking at the worksite outside of designated smoking areas; designated smoking areas will be equipped with handwashing facilities. - c.
-Post warnings on-site and consider limiting access to visitors, especially those without adequate training and respiratory protection. - d.
-Audit and enforce compliance with relevant Cal OSHA health and safety standards on the job site. - d.
+The radius shall not exceed three miles and is dependent upon the location of the project site. - When possible, position workers upwind or crosswind when digging a trench or performing other soil-disturbing tasks. - Prohibit smoking at the worksite outside of designated smoking areas; designated smoking areas will be equipped with handwashing facilities. - Post warnings on-site and consider limiting access to visitors, especially those without adequate training and respiratory protection. - Audit and enforce compliance with relevant Cal OSHA health and safety standards on the job site. - d.
 Construction of the proposed project is not anticipated to produce significant objectionable odors.
-Construction equipment may generate some odors, but these odors would be similar to those produced by vehicles traveling along Avenue M, Avenue M-8, and 35th Street West.
-Most objectionable odors are typically associated with industrial projects involving the use of chemicals, solvents, petroleum products and other strong-smelling elements used in manufacturing processes, as well as sewage treatment facilities and landfills.
+Construction equipment may generate some odors, but these odors would be similar to those produced by vehicles traveling on Avenue J. Most objectionable odors are typically associated with industrial projects involving the use of chemicals, solvents, petroleum products and other strong-smelling elements used in manufacturing processes, as well as sewage treatment facilities and landfills.
 These types of uses are not part of the proposed project.
-Odors may be generated by typical residential activities (e.g. cooking, etc.) However, these odors are considered to be normal odors associated with residential developments and are less than significant.
-Therefore, impacts associated with the odors would be less than significant.
+Odors may also be generated by typical residential activities (e.g., cooking, etc.).
+However, these odors are considered to be normal odors associated with residential development and less than significant.
+Therefore, impacts associated with odors would be less than significant.